noobsbusters/noobsbusters.github.io/_posts/2023-03-19-CommonUI-intro.md

 Each action has a several options to be setup:
 - Display Name - this name can be displayed on a navigation bar
-- Hold Display Name - same as Display Name, but used during hold action
+- Hold Display Name - same as above but for hold action
 - Nav Bar Priority - allows you to set up an order of actions displayed on navigation bar
 - Keyboard Input Type Info - keyboard key mapping
 - Default Gamepad Input Type Info - gamepad key mapping